xdesou01/Tropical-Linear-Systems/README.md

-Code files for research on tropical linear systems with Professor Vladimir Podolskii.
-Some of the code in the file(s) might be unrefined.
+Code files for informal research with Professor Vladimir Podolskii on algorithms that solve tropical linear systems.
+Some of the code might be unrefined (dubious formatting, redundant procedures, poor modularity, etc).

 Current algorithms implemented:
 - Grigoriev's Algorithm